-DAYTONA Rising is a $400 million reimagining of an American icon – Daytona International Speedway.
+DAYTONA Rising was a $400 million reimagining of an American icon – Daytona International Speedway.

 Five expanded and redesigned entrances, or “injectors,” lead fans to a series of escalators and elevators, transporting them to three different concourse levels.
 Each level features spacious social areas, or “neighborhoods,” along the nearly mile-long frontstretch.

 At the conclusion of the redevelopment, Daytona International Speedway now has approximately 101,500 permanent, wider and more comfortable seats, twice as many restrooms and three times as many concession stands.
 In addition, the Speedway now features over 60 luxury suites with track side views and a completely revamped hospitality experience for corporate guests.

 The project officially broke ground in early July 2013 and was completed in time for the 2016 Rolex 24 At Daytona and DAYTONA 500.

 - 11 Social areas throughout the frontstretch dubbed “Neighborhoods” each the size of a football field

 - 101,500 brand new 20” – 21” frontstretch seats with backs and arm rests

 - 5 expanded and redesigned fan entrances called injectors